An Euler-Bernoulli beam with nonlinear damping and a nonlinear spring at the tip: Introduction

 In contrast to the mentioned literature, the nonlinear boundary conditions considered in this article do not fall into any of these sets of assumptions.
 In our case $A$ shall be $m$-dissipative, but not compact and it does not generate an exponentially stable semigroup.
 On the other hand, $\nn$ apparently does not satisfy strong assumptions either, for it is compact, but we can not guarantee $L^1$-integrability.
 Thus the properties of our system operator are too weak in order to apply the mentioned standard results.
 However, we are still able to prove precompactness of the trajectories in a novel way.
-Hence, this article enriches the available ``tool box'' for such evolution problems.
+Hence, this article provides a new strategy for such evolution problems.

-In this article we show that for the Euler-Bernoulli beam with tip mass, coupled to a nonlinear spring and a nonlinear damper, all trajectories that are $C^1$ in time are precompact.
+In this article we show that, for the Euler-Bernoulli beam with tip mass, coupled to a nonlinear spring and a nonlinear damper, all trajectories that are $C^1$ in time are precompact.
 Furthermore, for almost all values of the moment of inertia $J>0$ the trajectories tend to zero as time goes to infinity.
-Interestingly we find that, for countably many values of $J$, the trajectories tend to a time-periodic solution.
+Interestingly we find that, for countably many values of $J$, the trajectories tend to a time-periodic solution (see our main result, Theorem~\ref{generator}, for the detailed formulation).
 For given initial conditions we are able to characterize this asymptotic limit explicitly, including its phase.
 Such periodic limiting orbit appears when the (linear) beam equation has an eigenfunction with a node at the free end (i.e.~some $u_n(L)=0$).
 Then, the controller at the tip is inactive for all time.

-A possible application of the method developed here is the nonlinear extension of the linear theory in \cite{BHG}, describing a model for a flexible microgripper used for DNA manipulation (the DNA-bundle model consists of a damper, spring and a load).
+A possible application of the method developed here is the nonlinear extension of the linear theory in \cite{BHG}, describing a model for a flexible micro-gripper used for DNA manipulation (the DNA-bundle model consists of a damper, spring and a load).
 Studying the stability of the system, when nonlinear phenomena for the controller and DNA-bundle are included, is a goal for future research set by the authors.